alexander-adamenko/resume-manager/README.md

 server side

 To run project with "Run" button:
-1. You`ll see "maven build script found", press "load".
+1. You'll see "maven build script found", press "load".
-2. If there`s no such message, delete ".idea" folder and reopen Intelij.
+2. If there's no such message, delete ".idea" folder and reopen Intelij.
 3. Open "ResumeManagerApplication" file and press "trust project".
 4. Wait for the dependencies to load.